laharivenkatesh/laharivenkatesh/README.md

 ---

 <p align="center">
-  <strong>⚡ I build software that delivers real impact.</strong>
+  <strong>⚡ Full-Stack by skill.
+Data-Driven by mindset.</strong>
 </p>

-⭐ Explore my repositories — stars are always appreciated!
+⭐ Feel free to explore my repositories and drop a star!